 Julie Barroso is a professor at the Medical University of South Carolina, where she also serves as the department chair.
 She has been an educator in the field of nursing since 1989, and she’s won a number of teaching awards, including the Outstanding PhD Faculty Award from the Duke University School of Nursing.
 Notably, she is internationally renowned for her work in qualitative research methods.

-There are only two accredited online NP schools based in the state of South Carolina: the Medical University of South Carolina and the University of South Carolina.
-Even though each of these schools offers programs online, they still require students to visit the campus a number of times throughout the duration of their studies.
-Also, applicants should keep in mind that the distance-based MSN programs are also available as post-master’s certificates for NPs seeking a new specialization and/or certification.
-Here is an overview of the two institutions with accredited online NP programs in South Carolina:
+There are three schools based in the state of South Carolina that offer offering accredited online NP programs: Anderson University, the Medical University of South Carolina, and the University of South Carolina.
+Even though each of these schools offers programs online, they still require students to visit the campus a number of times during the course of their studies.
+Also, applicants should keep in mind that several of the distance-based MSN programs are also available as post-master’s certificates for NPs seeking a new specialization and/or certification.

-For a detailed discussion of the various pathways and distance-based NP schools throughout the country, visit the online nurse practitioner schools page.
+For a detailed discussion of distance-based NP programs located throughout the country, visit the online nurse practitioner schools page.

-Although a majority of the NP courses at both of the South Carolina institutions profiled can be completed online, some visits to the campus may be required.
-At the Medical University of South Carolina, students in the MSN program will need to visit Charleston for an orientation the last week of July.
-Additionally, students must visit the campus periodically throughout the duration of their studies for two- or three-day stretches.
+Although a majority of the NP courses at the South Carolina institutions profiled can be completed online, some campus visits may be required.
+At the Medical University of South Carolina, students in the DNP program will need to visit Charleston for an orientation, and periodically (about 5 times) throughout the duration of their studies for two- or three-day stretches.
 At the University of South Carolina, students should expect to visit campus a minimum of two times per semester.
 Interested NP candidates in South Carolina and beyond are urged to reach out to admissions departments to learn about specific campus visitation requirements.

 The South Carolina Board of Nursing (SCBN) does not explicitly state that students must participate in any preceptorship hours in order to become licensed.
 That said, completion of clinical hours under the guidance of a qualifying preceptor is a requirement for graduate-level nursing programs, and students should be prepared to identify preceptors in their area.
 Additionally, NPs must typically complete at least 500 clinical hours prior to seeking national certification in their subfield.
 Since achieving a credential through an approved organization such as the American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners (AANP) is a prerequisite for South Carolina APRN licensure, NPs will have typically gotten preceptor hours already.